OrbicCode/Star-Dweller/README.md

-# Cosmic Dashboard 🚀
+# Star Dweller 🚀

-Cosmic Dashboard is a space-themed personal dashboard app designed to explore the cosmos while boosting productivity.
+Star Dweller is a space-themed personal dashboard app designed to explore the cosmos while boosting productivity.
 Built with a mobile-first approach, it features widgets such as a To-Do list, Space News, SpaceX launch dates, all styled with a sleek night-sky palette.
 This project challenges me to continue learning new technologies (Jest, TypeScript) on the fly while leveraging my existing skills, aiming to create a standout portfolio piece for my developer journey.

 ## Table of Contents